ceph/ceph/doc/rbd/rbd-mirroring.rst

   actual image.
 The remote cluster will read from this associated journal and replay the updates to its local copy of the image.
-Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double when using the RBD jouranling image feature.
+Since each write to the RBD image will result in two writes to the Ceph cluster, expect write latencies to nearly double when using the RBD journaling image feature.

 * **Snapshot-based**: This mode uses periodically scheduled or manually created RBD image mirror-snapshots to replicate crash-consistent RBD images